FormidableLabs/renature/docs/content/getting-started/controlling-animation-states.md

 ## Controlling Animation States

 In this section, we'll cover how to control animation states in `renature`.
-This includes starting, stopping, and delaying animations, as well as running them infinitely.
+This includes starting, stopping, and delaying animations, as well as running them infinitely or a pre-specified number of iterations.

 ## The `Controller` API